Ding-Hairui/Phonon_SED/readme.txt

 Here, we provide an example of the oxygen sublattice of ice X with 21*21*21 supercells, including:
   - .conf file:            bcc.conf
   - calculated SED file:   sed.cpu/gpu.npy
 The atomic velocity file is too large to upload.
-You can e-mail to the author or run GPUMD with provided NEP potential.
+You can e-mail to the author or run GPUMD with provided NEP potential (nep.txt).